FireSmart is a program that provides support around all things wildfire.

 Daniel Klein, BC Wildfire Service Prevention Officer

-Grace Kyle, BC Wildfire Service Prevention Officer
+Grace Kyle, BC Wildfire Service Prevention Specialist

 Heather Stark, Kaslo Outdoor Recreation and Trails Society (KORTS)